!pip install emoji

 return words_to_index, index_to_words, word_to_vec_map

-word_to_index, index_to_word, word_to_vec_map = read_glove_vecs('./glove.6B.50d.txt')
+word_to_index, index_to_word, word_to_vec_map = read_glove_vecs('/tmp/glove.6B.50d.txt')

-Create a function to convert sentences into a list of indicesΒΆ
+Convert sentences into a list of indices¶

 Most deep learning frameworks require that all sequences in the same batch have the same length.
 The common solution to handling sequences of different length is to use padding.